Weekly study3 hours

 Throughout the course, you’ll consider the implications of these developments for both marketers and consumers.

 You’ll explore evolving changes in how we behave online and what this means for organisations.
 You’ll discuss developments in technologies and the relationship between marketing online and offline.

-- Week 3 will examine the opportunities and challenges in obtaining value from the vast amounts of social data now generated, at a time when much uncertainty still exists about personal privacy and control of online assets.
+You’ll discover the opportunities and challenges in obtaining value from data at a time when much uncertainty exists about personal privacy and control of online assets.

-You will be encouraged to create and share digital assets through interactive exercises and games and post a short video at the end of the course reflecting on what you have learned and how you will make use of the skills you have acquired.
+You’ll also create and share digital assets through interactive exercises and games and post a short video at the end of the course reflecting on what you’ve learned and how you’ll make use of your new skills.

 What topics will you cover?